TomasKypta/android-lang-tool/README.md

 * The first column contains row index of the beginning of a subfile.
 * The second column contains name of the output subfile.
+* The third optional column contains name of the output resource file.
+The default name is "strings.xml".

 ### Format of mapping file